HARRYFOXAUS/ultimate_chord_reader/README.md

 ## Ultimate Chord Reader

 The `ultimate_chord_reader.py` script provides a local workflow for transcribing songs.
 Drop audio files into `input_songs/` and run `python ultimate_chord_reader.py` to generate text chord charts in `output_charts/`.

+### Optional: Ultimate Vocal Remover

+By default the separation step uses both [Demucs](https://github.com/facebookresearch/demucs) and Ultimate Vocal Remover (UVR).
+If `uvr.py` is missing or UVR fails to run, the script will automatically fall back to using Demucs only.
+To enable UVR support, clone the UVR repository and ensure the `uvr.py` entry point is on your `PATH`.